CLEANit/MatSimPy/docs/slist.md

   * l (list): A list of numbers

   **Returns:**
-  *  (int): The index of the item with the maximum value in the list
+  *  (int): The index of the item with the maximum value in the list.

 ## strainer [^3]
 <dl>